-Xavier McElrath-Bey was arrested for a gang-related murder when he was 13.
-After he was convicted, he was sentenced to serve 25 years in prison, nearly twice as long he had been alive.
-While in prison, Xavier earned a college degree and developed remorse for his role in the crime.
-He also committed his life to working for change on behalf of the victim in the case.
+At 13 years old, Xavier McElrath-Bey was arrested for gang-related murder.
+Xavier was convicted and sentenced to 25 years, of which he served 13.
+While in prison he earned a college degree and dedicated his life to working for change on behalf of the victim in his case.